GenesisEducationKyiv/software-engineering-school-5-0-volodymyr-malishevskyi/docs/ADR/ADR-004-Frontend-Technology-Stack.md

 - **Negative:**
   - **Ecosystem Size:** While large, Vue's ecosystem is not as vast as React's.
 Finding highly specific or niche third-party components might occasionally be more challenging.
   - **Hiring Pool:** The pool of experienced Vue.js developers might be smaller in some regions compared to React developers, though this is changing.
-  - **State Management:** For more complex applications, choosing and integrating a state management solution (like Pinia or Vuex, though not currently used in this project's `package.json`) would be an additional consideration.
+  - **State Management:** For more complex applications, choosing and integrating a state management solution would be an additional consideration.
 The current project seems to manage state within components or via simple props/events.

 ---

 ### Conclusion

 The selection of Vue.js with Vite for the frontend provides a modern, performant, and developer-friendly stack well-suited for building the user interface of this weather notification application.
 It aligns with the project's goals of rapid development and a good user experience.
-The current implementation in the [`frontend`](../../frontend) directory demonstrates its effectiveness.

 ---